ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 Based on your 20 compass locations, is the magnetic field of a bar magnet similar to that of an electromagnet?
 Why or why not?
 :::

-6. Drag the slider on the battery to the center mark so that it reads &ldquo;$0\ V$&rdquo;.
-This means that there is no current passing through the coil.
+6. Drag the slider on the battery to the center mark so that it reads &ldquo;0 V.&rdquo; This means that there is no current passing through the coil.
 Notice that the compasses in the background are gone.
 7. Slowly move the large compass in the foreground to different locations .

 ::: Question
-What happens to the direction of the needle of the large compass when is it moved around while the battery is set to $0\ V$?
+What happens to the direction of the needle of the large compass when is it moved around while the battery is set to 0 V?
 What can you conclude about the strength of the magnetic field?

 :::
 8. Drag the slider back to 10 V. Then drag the slider on the battery to the far left in order to switch the direction of the current flowing through the coil.
-The battery should now read -10V.
+The battery should now read -10 V.

 :::Question
-What happens to the directions of the needles of the small compasses when you reverse the direction of current flow, so when you drag the slider from 10 V to -10V ?
+What happens to the directions of the needles of the small compasses when you reverse the direction of current flow, so when you drag the slider from 10 V to -10 V ?
 :::

 :::